Joshfairhead/Obsidian/Omnicient/Monad Forrest/Courses/H3Uni/Cosmic Ecology/Reciprocal Maintenance and the Eight Cosmoses.md

-Rotation -  there are multiple perspectives on somewhere and somewhere else Succession/Duratio - one thing happens followed by another Potential - of many possible things not all happen
+Rotation -  there are multiple perspectives on somewhere and somewhere else Succession/Duratio - one thing happens followed by another Potential - of many possible things not all happen Manifestation - there are relative strengths of happening Connectivity - Things seem linked to eachother in hidden patterns